osherachamim/AWS-EC2-Bash-Deploy/README.md

 Docker - An open platform for developing, shipping, and running applications

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [MIT](https://choosealicense.com/licenses/mit/) file for details